Chart Color Schemes

 Sefton features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.2% of all households, consisting of 44.2% couples with children, 15.6% couples without children, and 15.7% single parent families.
-Non-family households account for the remaining 22.8%, with lone person households at 20.0% and group households comprising 2.7% of the total.
-The median household size is 3.3 people, larger than the Greater Sydney average of 3.1.
+Family households account for 77.2% of all households, including 44.2% that are couples with children, 15.6% that are couples without children, and 15.7% that are single parent families.
+Non-family households make up the remaining 22.8%, with lone person households at 20.0% and group households comprising 2.7%.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households